codacy/docs/docs/organizations/managing-security-and-risk.md

 The Security and risk management feature helps you <span class="skip-vale">quickly</span> identify, track, and address security across your organization by automatically opening time-bound, prioritized findings whenever security problems are detected in your organization repositories, in your [connected Jira instance](./integrations/jira-integration.md), or <span class="skip-vale">as a result of</span> [penetration testing](https://go.codacy.com/pen-testing-product).

-Under Security and risk management, you can find the following pages to help you monitor security on your repositories:
+Under Security and risk management, you can find the following pages to help you monitor the security of your repositories:

 -   [Overview](#dashboard)
 -   [Findings](#item-list)